 If you have a hysterectomy—removal of the uterus—you may experience menopause symptoms, too.
 Your body will still produce estrogen if the surgery leaves your ovaries intact, but your risk of going through menopause early following a hysterectomy goes up.
 If you have both ovaries removed along with your uterus, you will go into menopause immediately.
-In this case, your symptoms will likely be more dramatic compared to women who enter menopause over the course of several years.
+In this case, your symptoms may be more significant compared to women who enter menopause over the course of several years.

 What Symptoms Should I Expect—and When Will They Pass?

 “Hot flashes and night sweats are probably the most common symptoms,” Dr. Geyer says.
 “Most women in perimenopause get these.”
 They vary in intensity, duration and frequency, though.
 “Some women feel the thermostat has just nudged up a degree, while for others it’s pretty dramatic.
 They turn beet-red, break out in sweats and feel like they want to tear their clothes off.”
-Five years after menopause, only about 15 percent of women still experience some hot flashes.
 Here are other common symptoms: